Chemical Peels Washington DC

 Washington DC skin care patients can choose from a number of different types of peels.
 Micropeels are very light and are repeated several times to obtain the final result.
 These light peels allow you to wear makeup immediately following treatment and to maintain your normal daily routine.
 Deep peels penetrate skin to a deeper level, though they do not require repeated applications.
 Deep peels do produce crusting and peeling, which will take 3-14 days to heal.
 Some patients find their skin will heal slightly lighter or darker after a deep peel.
 Makeup covers this easily.

-Peels we offer include:
+Peels we offer includes:

 - Jessner Peel